grafana/grafana/docs/sources/panels-visualizations/visualizations/geomap/index.md

 #### Node styles

-- **Node Size** configures the size of the node.
+- **Size** configures the size of the node.
 The default is `Fixed size`, which makes all node sizes the same regardless of the data points.
-However, there is also an option to scale the nodes to the corresponding data points. `Min` and `Max` node size has to be set such that the nodes can scale within this range.
+However, there is also an option to scale the nodes to the corresponding data points. `Min` and `Max` node sizes have to be set such that the nodes can scale within this range.
-- **Node Shape** allows you to choose the shape, icon, or graphic to aid in providing additional visual context to your data.
-Choose from assets that are included with Grafana such as simple shapes or the Unicon library.
+- **Symbol** allows you to choose the symbol, icon, or graphic to aid in providing additional visual context to your data.
+Choose from assets that are included with Grafana such as simple symbols or the Unicon library.
 You can also specify a URL containing an image asset.
 The image must be a scalable vector graphic (SVG).
-- **Node Color** configures the color of the node.
+- **Color** configures the color of the node.
 The default `Single color` keeps all points a single color.
-There is an alternate option to have multiple colors depending on the data point values and the threshold set at the `Thresholds` section.
+There is an alternate option to have multiple colors depending on the data point values and the threshold set in the `Thresholds` section.
 - **Fill opacity** configures the transparency of each node.
 - **Rotation angle** configures the rotation angle of each node.
 The default is `Fixed size`, which makes all nodes rotate to the same angle the same regardless of the data points.
 However, there is also an option to rotate the nodes tied to field data.
 - **Text label** configures a text label for each node.

 #### Edge styles

-- **Edge Size** configures the size of the edge.
+- **Size** configures the size of the edge.
 The default is `Fixed size`, which makes all edge sizes the same regardless of the data points.
-However, there is also an option to scale the edges to the corresponding data points. `Min` and `Max` edge size has to be set such that the edges can scale within this range.
+However, there is also an option to scale the edges to the corresponding data points. `Min` and `Max` edge sizes have to be set such that the edges can scale within this range.
-- **Edge Color** configures the color of the edge.
+- **Color** configures the color of the edge.
 The default `Single color` keeps all points a single color.
 There is an alternate option to have multiple colors depending on the data point values and the threshold set at the `Thresholds` section.
 - **Fill opacity** configures the transparency of each edge.
 - **Text label** configures a text label for each edge.